Case studies and Testimonials from our clients

 What we did

-The background music and the northern accents went at a stroke, but there was a lot more we could do for Alex Jones.
+The background music and the missed calls went at a stroke, but there was a lot more we could do for Alex Jones.
 Drawing on our experience with other funeral directors, we created a phone script especially for them, and identified ways we could save them time.

 ‘Frontline’s operators filter calls by asking if the enquiry can wait, so our staff aren’t bothered or woken needlessly – they just get an email,’ explains Paul.
 ‘If a family calls before a doctor has certified the death, we’re not notified until that’s actually happened.
 And if it is urgent, Frontline phone through so we can take a few minutes to prepare – essential when you’ve been woken at 3am.
 Basically, they have the knowledge to ask the same questions we would, which really helps.’